vincent-vdb/medium_posts/blazeface/README.md

 This is allowing you to test the real time face detection in browser.

-Launch the `index.html` with your favorite web server (you can use you IDE such as PyCharm of VSCode).
+Just launch the `index.html` with your favorite web server (you can use you IDE such as PyCharm of VSCode).